ClouDesire/docusaurus/docs/home.md

-- [Platform Modules](pletform.md): a more detailed platform architecture diagram, with a brief description of the various modules, along with an explaination of the main concepts and a glossary.
+- [Platform Modules](pletform.md): a more detailed platform architecture diagram, with a brief description of the various modules, along with an explanation of the main concepts and a glossary.
   This could be a good starting point for your reading!
 - [Onboarding Workflow](onboarding.md): how to onboard a new product/service
   on the Cloudesire marketplace